Diseases & Conditions

 X-rays.
 Images of your child's spine are taken from the back and the side.
 The X-rays will show the abnormal vertebra(e) and how severe the curve is.

-Once your doctor makes the diagnosis of congenital scoliosis, your child will be referred to a pediatric orthopaedic surgeon for specialized care and further tests.
+Once your child's pediatrician makes the diagnosis of congenital scoliosis, your child will be referred to a pediatric orthopaedic surgeon for specialized care and further tests.

 Computed tomography (CT) scan.
 A CT scan can provide a detailed image of your child's spine, showing the size, shape, and position of the vertebrae.
 To see the vertebrae better, your doctor may have a 3-D image made from the CT scan.
 This looks like a photograph of the bones.

 Ultrasound.
-Your doctor will do an ultrasound of your child's kidneys to detect any problems.
+The doctor will do an ultrasound of your child's kidneys to detect any problems.

 Treatment

 There are several treatment options for congenital scoliosis.
-In planning your child's treatment, your doctor will take into account the type of vertebral abnormality, the severity of the curve, and any other health problems your child has.
+In planning your child's treatment, the doctor will consider:

 Your doctor will determine how likely it is that your child's curve will get worse, and then suggest treatment options to meet your child's specific needs.